antaldaniel/WikidataR/README.md

 Installation
 ======

-To download WikidataR from CRAN:
+To download the stable version of WikidataR from CRAN:

     install.packages("WikidataR","WikidataQueryServiceR")

-To get the current development version from github:
+To get the most current development version from Github:

     install.packages("devtools")
-    devtools::install_github("r-lib/httr")
+    devtools::install_github("ts404/WikidataR")

 Examples
 ======